MenuLibre 2.2.3 Released

 Find and Edit Faster

-MenuLibre's search entry can now search using the Exec key and .desktop filename.
-This is in addition to the Name and Comment keys that were previously used.
-It should now be significantly easier to track down a long-lost launcher.
+MenuLibre’s search entry can now search using the Exec key and .desktop filename, in addition to the Name and Comment keys that were previously used.
+Thus, it should now be significantly easier to track down a long-lost launcher.

-Menu validation received some much needed improvements.
+Menu validation received some much-needed improvements.
 Valid types such as Link, Directory, and Service are no longer flagged for review.
-Invalid files that are owned by root can now be instantly edited with a root editor. pkexec is used to launch the editor will superuser permissions to make any needed adjustments.
+Invalid files owned by root can now be instantly edited with a root editor. pkexec is used to launch the editor with superuser permissions to make any needed adjustments.

 Downloads